valeria-va/ROS2_rUBot_tutorial_ws/Documentation/1_ROS2_tutorial.md

 - ros2 pkg list | grep my_package: Filters, from all of the packages located in the ROS system, the package is named my_package.

 **Compile a Package**

 Sometimes (for large projects), you will not want to compile all of your packages.
 This would take such a long time.
 So instead, you can use the following command to compile only the packages where you have made changes:
 ```shell
 colcon build --packages-select <package_name>
 ```
-## **What is a Launch File?**
-You have seen how ROS2 can run programs from launch files.
-However, how do they work?

 ## **2. ROS2 Nodes**
 In ROS2, each node should be responsible for a single module (e.g., one node for controlling wheel motors, one for controlling a LIDAR control, etc.).
 Each node can communicate with other nodes through different methods.

 A full robotic system is comprised of many nodes working together.
-In ROS2, a single executable (a C++ or Python program, etc.) can contain one or more nodes.
+In ROS2, a single executable (a C++ or Python program, etc.) can contain one node.

 **Create first ROS2 Program**

+You can create a program based on two nodes:
+- A Publisher node that publish a string message "Hello world" to a "/pub_topic" topic
+- A subscriber node that subscribes to "/pub_topic" and prints on the screen the read message.

+Each node is created within a python program in "src/ros2_tutorial/ros2_tutorial" folder:
+- "publisher_hello.py": creates a simple_publisher node
+- "subscriber_hello.py": creates a simple_subscriber node

-You can create your first Publisher and Subscriber using some templates.
+You can create Publisher and Subscriber python files using speciffic templates.

-- In ros2_tutorial/ros2_tutorial folder
-- Create files "publisher_hello.py" and "subscriber_hello.py"
+Next step is to generate an executable from the python scripts you created.
+This is done in the "setup.py" file.
+The **setup.py** file contains all the necessary instructions for properly compiling your package.
+To do that, you work with a dictionary named entry_points.
+Inside it, you find an array called console_scripts.

 - Add entry points for Publisher and Subscriber

     Reopen setup.py and add the entry point for the subscriber node below the publisher’s entry point.
 The entry_points field should now look like this: